-Mortgage interest rates are still near historic lows.
-But as the economy continues to improve, so do the odds of higher interest rates.
-So now could be a great time to refinance.
+Mortgage interest rates remain near historic lows.
+But as the economy continues to improve, so do the odds of higher interest rates, which means now could be a great time to refinance.
 But before you consider a new mortgage with a lower rate, consider all the costs.

-Following is a question I originally received back in 2010.
-While the numbers may have changed a bit since then, the advice remains the same.
+Following is a question I originally received some time ago.
+While the numbers have changed a bit since it was originally submitted, the advice remains the same.

 My bank called and offered me to refinance at no charge: no appraisal fee, no refinance fee for a rate of 4.5 percent.
-My current rate is 5.375 percent, and I have had this mortgage since 2008.
-My principal is $144,423, and I’m paying about $192 in principal each month and $647 in interest.
+My current rate is 5.375 percent.

 What’s more beneficial for me?
-The difference in price each month is about $100 less if I get the refi at 4.5 percent.
-They are also offering me to get a 20-year fixed loan at 4.5 percent, which would increase my monthly payments but decrease the payment overall.
+The difference in price each month is about $100 less if I get the re-fi at 4.5 percent.
 What should I do?

-Here’s how Corrine – and anyone else in her situation — can figure out the refinance question.
+Here’s how Corinne — and anyone else in her situation — can answer their own refinance question.

-The idea is to divide the cost of the refinance by the monthly benefit received.
+Simply divide the cost of the refinance by the monthly savings.
 That will reveal how many months it will take to make the refinance profitable.

-If the fees you pay to refinance are $2,000 and you save $100/month as a result, it will take 20 months to recoup your cost.
+For example, if the fees you pay to refinance are $2,000 and you save $100/month as a result, it will take 20 months to recoup the cost.
 If you’re going to stay in the house exactly 20 months, you break even.
-If you move sooner than that, you lose money.
+If you move sooner, you lose money.
 For every month you stay longer, you come out $100 ahead.

-Corrine says above that she’ll have no cost to refinance: “My bank called and offered me to refinance at no charge: no appraisal fee, no refinance fee.”
-But there’s no such thing as a fee-free refinance.
-I can use myself as an example – I refinanced my mortgage a couple of years ago.
-Here are the expenses I paid:
+Corinne says she’ll have no cost to refinance: “My bank called and offered me to refinance at no charge: no appraisal fee, no refinance fee.”

 Credit report: $25.00